 - Flash lights with extra batteries.
 Emergency candles.
 Please be careful with candles.
 Many people set their homes on fire from improper use of candles.
 Never leave candles unattended.
 Keep candles out of reach of children and pets.
 Never sleep with a candle lit.
 I like to use a battery powered lantern from our camping supplies.
 These are much safer.

 - A fully stocked first aid kit is also a must have.
 Keep your first aid kit up to date.
-Things do expire such as iodine wipes, polysporin etc. Check your kit every 6 months to be sure everything is good to use.
+Things do expire such as iodine wipes, Polysporin etc. Check your kit every 6 months to be sure everything is good to use.

 - Try to keep some cash as well.
-You may be able to go to local store for water but the debit machines will not be working.
+You may be able to go to local store for water but the debit machines might not be working.
 It’s just one example, but I like to have a little stash of cash in the house.

 - Keep all your fire extinguishers up to date.
 Make sure they are serviced properly.
 Have them inspected if you are not sure.
 Remember fire extinguishers must be replaced from time to time.
 While this is not necessarily part of the emergency kit itself it is vital to have a few in the house.
+The best fire extinguisher in my opinion is the Element Fire extinguisher.
+It never needs charging or inspecting and doesn’t expire.

 - Make sure you have outer wear including hats and scarves and gloves for each family member.
 You never know if you have to leave your home at some point.
 (Obviously this is for winter.)

 Always go through emergency plans with the whole family.
-This way there is no panic when something does happen, everyone knows what they are responsible for and to whom to go to for help.
+This way there is no panic if something does happen, everyone knows what they are responsible for and to whom to go to for help.

 Do you think I’ve missed anything?
 Leave your comments and let me know.